 Can a hybrid battery be recharged?

 Hybrid Electric Vehicles are becoming increasingly popular, but you should be aware that they cannot be plugged in to recharge the battery.
 Regenerative braking supplies power when you need it most and helps keep your batteries topped up.
+But if the steering wheel gets locked, it can create trouble.

 What happens if you don’t charge a hybrid?